Moths of North Carolina

 Habitats: Our records come from a variety of habitats, including Maritime Forests, Longleaf Pine Savannas and Sandhills, lakeshores and swamps, and upland ridges.

-Larval Host Plants: Polyphagous, probably feeding primarily on members of the Rosaceae: larvae have been found in the wild on apple, crab apple, chokeberry, and mountain ash (Wagner et al., 2011).
-In captivity, larvae also accept blueberry, red maple, and oaks, although with variable results and with at least some of these hosts becoming unsuitable as their leaves mature (Schweitzer, 1979). - View
+Larval Host Plants: Larvae are polyphagous, probably feeding primarily on members of the Rosaceae, and have been found in the wild on apple (Malus), chokeberry (Aronia), and mountain-ash (Sorbus) (Wagner et al., 2011).
+In captivity, larvae also accept blueberry (Vaccinium), Red Maple (Acer rubrum), and oak (Quercus), although with variable results and with at least some of these hosts becoming unsuitable as their leaves mature (Schweitzer, 1979). - View

-Observation Methods: Like other Metaxaglaeas, this species appears to come well to both blacklights and bait.
+Observation Methods: Like other Metaxaglaea, this species appears to come well to both blacklights and bait.

 Wikipedia